Auto Liability Coverage

 Property damage liability is the coverage used to pay for repair or replacement of damaged property in an accident, such as the other driver's car, a light pole, a fence, a decorative knome, and etc.

-What is the Washington State legal requirement for auto liability?
+What is the legal requirement for liability insurance coverage?

 - Bodily injury liability limit per person: $25,000